 But once I became mindful of the difference between physical hunger and emotional hunger.
 I realized that food was never going to solve my problems.
-After each of my emotional eating episodes, whatever issue I was facing was still there I couldn’t run away from me.
+After each of my emotional eating episodes, whatever issue I was facing was still there I couldn’t run away from it.
 I couldn’t run away from how I felt.
-All I did was suppressed it for a moment.
-All emotional eating did was continue to keep my self esteem low.
-I had to learn that these habits were unhealthy and not serving my my highest good.
+All I did was suppress it for a moment.
+All emotional eating did was continue to keep my self-esteem low.
+I had to learn that these habits were unhealthy and did not serve my highest good.
 All it was doing was hurting me.
 Not helping me.

-Therefore, I grab my shadow work journal and started journaling how I felt.
-I also kept a tracker that allowed me to record when I was triggered, stressed, the location, who was there, what was said or done so that I know what made me escape with food.
+Therefore, I grabbed my shadow work journal and started journaling how I felt.
+I also kept a tracker that allowed me to record when I was triggered, stressed, the location, who was there, and what was said or done so that I know what made me escape with food.

 · Usually builds gradually